johnregan3/simple-custom-css/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+A plugin is designed to meet the needs of administrators who would like to add custom CSS to their WordPress website.

 == Description ==

 An easy-to-use WordPress Plugin to add custom CSS styles that override Plugin and Theme default styles.
+This plugin is designed to meet the needs of administrators who would like to add their own CSS to their WordPress website.

 **Features**